adamnet01/esphome_ota_http/README.md

 Remote update of esp32 board in esphome via http request.

-Http update useful when the esp module is not in the same local network as the HA server.
+Http update useful when the esp32 board is not in the same local network as the HA server.

 The .ota.bin file should be generated in esphome.